 How is OTT advertising priced?
 How does pricing for OTT differ from traditional advertising?

 In terms of pricing basics, OTT is priced based on a CPM (cost per thousand impressions) basis.
-This is very much in line with how virtually all other digital media is priced (the one exception being Paid Search, which follows more of a cost per click basis), and will be more familiar to most advertisers.
+This is very much in line with how virtually all other digital media is priced (the one exception being Paid Search, which follows more of a cost-per-click basis), and will be more familiar to most advertisers.

 This pricing model stands in stark contrast to a ‘traditional’ pricing method used by linear television advertisers.
 These advertisers typically rely on an antiquated rating points basis, using metrics such as cost per point (CPP), gross rating point (GRP), or television rating point.
 These models tend to be out of date and less effective than OTT pricing.

-However, the real beauty of OTT pricing is found through the programmatic nature of OTT.
+However, the real beauty of OTT pricing is found in the programmatic nature of OTT.
 For example, because Strategus executes programmatic OTT, everything bought is in literal Real Time – as fast as 144 milliseconds or less.
 This means that we are never stuck with aging inventory that may be prioritized unfairly or disingenuously.
 Everything is bought in Real Time, and only when the targeting matches the client’s targeting parameters.

 First, as mentioned earlier, it is important to understand that by its very nature, OTT usually exists in a cookie-less, click-less ecosystem.
 Therefore, it can be a challenge to track “ironclad” ROI, or at least, as most traditional marketers might think of it.